Eduardoreisboattini/Resources/README.md

 - [Stack Overflow](https://stackoverflow.com/) - Community-driven question and answer platform for programming-related queries.
 - [Medium](https://medium.com/) - Platform for articles and tutorials on various subjects.

-Feel free to explore these resources and learn from them.
-Happy learning!
+Feel free to explore these resources and learn from them. <br>Happy learning!